Abbagigo13/unicity-shopfront-agent/README.md

   API route that submits the same real write transaction and polls for the consensus verdict.

-Both are real GenLayer write transactions—validator consensus takes roughly 15–45 seconds, not instant.
+Both are real GenLayer write transactions-validator consensus takes roughly 15-45 seconds, not instant.
 The frontend is rate-limited to one request per visitor per 60 seconds since each call costs real testnet gas.

 ## Setup (backend agent)